aubin-tchoi/mva_calendar_manager/README.md

   calendar.
 - `report_course_movements` in `sync_changes.js`: sends a mail if any of the events relative to a course tracked differs between the two calendars.
 You might want to bind this one to a daily trigger.
+- `count_incompatibilities` in `incompatibilities.js`: logs all the overlaps between courses registered in array `COURSES`.

 > You might want to trigger function `report_course_movements` on a regular basis.
 To do so add a trigger using the
 > "Triggers" menu on the left bar of the Apps Script online IDE.